 All outputs will be published on our website and should be designed to be easy to read, accessible and in the case of a beta, functioning and available to demo or test.

 DLUHC as a partner

-Funded projects will be partnered with a Collaboration Manager from the DLUHC Local Digital Collaboration Unit (LDCU).
+Funded projects will be partnered with a Collaboration Manager from the DLUHC Local Digital team.
 The Collaboration Manager is available to provide support and guidance to projects and provide a link to DLUHC.

-Projects may also be asked to work with the LDCU to develop the wider benefits case for the sector and support delivering the ambition of the Local Digital Declaration.
+Projects may also be asked to work with Local Digital to develop the wider benefits case for the sector and support delivering the ambition of the Local Digital Declaration.

-For further information please contact the Local Digital Collaboration Unit (LDCU) at DLUHC at firstname.lastname@example.org.
+For further information please contact Local Digital at firstname.lastname@example.org.
 All Local Digital Fund related information will be routinely published and updated on this website.

 Local authorities wishing to join the 280+ local authorities and public sector bodies who have already signed the Local Digital Declaration can do this online.

 The assessment criteria below are based on the principles outlined in the Local Digital Declaration.
 By completing an application into the fund, each collaborative project proposal will need to evidence how its team and project will work to meet these criteria.

 We will assess applications on the following basis: